Tulista minor (Aiton) Gideon F.Sm. & Molteno

 Aloe brevis, Aloe erecta, Aloe granata, Aloe margaritifera var. major, Aloe margaritifera var. maxima, Aloe margaritifera var. minima, Aloe margaritifera var. minor, Aloe minor, Aloe semimargaritifera var. maxima, Apicra granata, Apicra maxima, Apicra minor, Catevala minima, Haworthia brevis, Haworthia erecta, Haworthia granata, Haworthia granata var. polyphylla, Haworthia major, Haworthia margaritifera var. corallina, Haworthia margaritifera var. erecta, Haworthia margaritifera var. granata, Haworthia maxima, Haworthia minima, Haworthia minor, Haworthia mutabilis, Haworthia opalina, Haworthia poellnitziana, Haworthia pumila subsp. minima, Haworthia semimargaritifera var. maxima, Haworthia uitewaaliana, Tulista minima, Tulista minima var. poellnitziana, Tulista opalina

-Tulista minor, also known as Haworthia minor, Tulista minima or Haworthia minima, is a small succulent with a stemless, usually solitary rosette of fleshy, hard, blue-green leaves covered with attractive white tubercles.
+Tulista minor, also known as Haworthia minor, Tulista minima, or Haworthia minima, is a small succulent that forms rosettes of thick fleshy blue-green leaves covered with attractive white tubercles.
 It grows solitary or in clumps.
-The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
+The rosettes grow up to 6 inches (15 cm) in diameter.
 Flowers are white with pink tips and appear in the summer.
 T. minor is a variable species with several forms differing in the shape, size, and color of the leaves and the shape of the rosette and tubercles.

-The specific epithet "minor" derives from a Latin word meaning "lesser, smaller or less important" and refers to the smaller size of the species compared to its closest relatives.
+The specific epithet "minor" derives from a Latin word meaning "lesser, smaller or less important."
+It refers to the size of the species, which is smaller compared to its closest relatives.

 How to Grow and Care for Tulista minor